What is ADB on Android and what can you do with it?

 - Head into the device’s Settings menu

-- You may need to entire your biometric or lockscreen passcode info, but after that a toast notification at the bottom of the screen will show a “congratulations, you are now a developer” message (if only it was so easy to actually become a developer).
+- You may need to enter your biometric or lockscreen passcode info, but after that, a toast notification at the bottom of the screen will show a “congratulations, you are now a developer” message (if only it was so easy to actually become a developer)

 After that, there will be a new section in the Settings (or Settings > System) menu for Developer Options.